brammiedema/GeneticSharingApi/QueryBuilder/ResponseExample.md

 # RESPONSE
-* Shows the JSON representation of the result of a GeneticSharingApi request response
+Shows the JSON representation of the response from a GeneticSharingApi request

 #### Metadata
-* Describes the meta data of the response like total hits and paging information
+Describes the meta data of the response like total hits and paging information
 * `href`: `<STIRNG>`; an URL specifying where the contents can be found of the result
 * `start`: `<NUMBER>`; index of first hit returned
 * `num`: `<NUMBER>`; current number of hit